• Home

 4. Follow the instructions below on how to create your presentation for the Expo presentation systems on vFairs, our hosting platform.

-Information for new speakers at the Expo
+Information for new speakers at the Academy

 Please read this page before submitting your application.